Teach2Give-Training-Resources/car-rental-db-drizzle/README.md

 pnpm run migrate
 ```

-* The command will excecute the connection to the database, creation of all the tables and closing the connection.
+-  The command will excecute the connection to the database, creation of all the tables and closing the connection.

+## Seeding the Database

+## Perfom CRUD Operations